Entangle-Protocol/UIP-examples/other/Messenger/Solana/README.md

 ## Scripts

-The repository contains scripts to interact with the deployed contract.
+The repository contains scripts for interacting with the deployed contract.

 * [Initialization script](./scripts/initialize.ts) that is run after the contract is deployed to configurate the Messenger and register the